 Push Bunt; i.e. Bunting for a hit toward the second baseman

 When to use the push bunt; i.e. Push Bunt Strategy

 The push bunt is often utilized with a left handed pitcher on the mound.

 This is because when the left handed pitcher throws a pitch, he will naturally fall off the mound in the direction of the 3rd base line.
 This opens up a bunting lane toward the 2nd baseman.

 The idea is to push the baseball hard enough to get it past the pitcher and directed toward the 2nd baseman.
 Most of the times if you can make the 1st baseman vacate his bag, it will be an easy hit for you.

-In the video: Author of this post Doug Bernier executes a push bunt to tie the game.
 This is a good example of why bunting for a hit can be a valuable skill and strategic move.